Hearts and Eggs

 Posted on January 27, 2017

 There has been a steady rise in society’s acceptance and excitement around egg freezing.
-Women can now elect to cryopreserve their eggs in order to extend their fertility and gain more control over their reproductive futures.
+People can now elect to cryopreserve their eggs in order to extend their fertility and gain more control over their reproductive futures.

 The first human birth from a frozen oocyte was reported in 1986, according to the Practice Committee of the ASRM (Fertility and Sterility 2013).
 There is no current indication that there is an increase in congenital anomalies or other health issues in children born from frozen eggs, when compared to the general U.S. population.
 This research led the American Society for Reproductive Medicine (ASRM) to remove the term “experimental” from the procedure in 2012, as they concluded the procedure was safe.

-In the research I conducted in 2012, I found that unlike IVF, or other fertility treatments, women who pursued egg freezing felt proud of their decision.
+In the research I conducted in 2012, I found that unlike IVF or other fertility treatments, people who pursued egg freezing felt proud of their decision.
 They did not become depressed like their IVF counterparts often did, and were, in fact, happy to share their egg freezing experience with friends and family.
 This was a noteworthy finding because, while egg freezing patients receive similar medical treatments as infertility patients, infertility patients often report feeling depressed and ashamed, and often do not share their treatment information with friends and family.

 Lisa Schuman, LCSW is founding Director of The Center for Family Building and Director of Mental Health Services at Reproductive Medicine Associates of Connecticut